Toyota Charging System Malfunction Warning (Debunked)

 Common Causes

-There are many reasons why this Toyota warning can come on.
-That’s why it’s important to run through some diagnostic steps or have a mechanic look at the system.
+There are many reasons why this warning light can come on.
+To find the source of the problem, it’s important to run through some diagnostic steps or have a qualified mechanic look at the system.
 However, here are a few possibilities you may be dealing with.

 • Check to see if the key is in the ON position, but the engine is off.
 If you leave the key in the ACC position so you can listen to the radio or run other accessories, it will drain the battery over time.

-• Battery power is often hindered by corroded or loose wiring.
-If the bad connection keeps the battery from charging, the warning comes on.
+• The battery connection can be hindered by corrosion or loose wiring.
+If the bad or loose connection keeps the battery from charging, the warning comes on.
+(The battery light may also be on in this instance).

-• A dying or old battery can cause the same problem if it can no longer hold a charge.
+• An old or dead battery doesn’t have enough power and can cause the same problem if it can no longer hold a charge.
+A new battery could easily fix this if that’s the case.

 • A bad sensor can resemble a malfunction, even if everything is working as it should.
 The message may come on without an actual problem occurring.

-• If the alternator belt is slipping, the alternator may be unable to charge the battery.
+• Faulty or bad alternator: If the alternator belt is slipping, the alternator may be unable to charge the battery.
+Purchase a new alternator if this is the case.

 • The fan belt could also be broken, leading to charging issues.